nimati/FCAlertView/README.md

 alert.hideAllButtons = YES;
 ```

+Please note that hiding Done/Dismiss Button and/or Hiding All Buttons would trigger a safety close mechanism by forcing Close on Outside Touch to stay ON.

 # Button Actions

 To add actions to your buttons, you have to first delegate your FCAlertView with your view, and then add a helper method which will detect button touches.
 Here's how you can add an alert with buttons and perform actions: